 Interventional Pain Procedures

 SEPA Pain Management has decades of experience with injection therapy for pain in all areas of the body.
 We would be delighted to meet with you and discuss the options for extended pain relief.
-Request an appointment online or call (855) 235-PAIN today.
+Call (855) 235-PAIN today to request an appointment.

 Epidural injections are used for managing pain in the spine when other treatments have failed.
 If you have tried taking over-the-counter pain medication and anti-inflammatory medication, there may come a point when you need something stronger, especially if you need longer lasting pain relief.
 An epidural injection might be the solution.
 Epidural injections are given for pain originating in the cervical spine (neck), thoracic spine (upper/mid back), and lumbar spine (low back).
 Similar to a cortisone injection for joint pain, an epidural injection delivers anesthetic and steroid medicine to treat spinal pain directly.
 The anesthetic provides immediate pain relief by numbing the injection site on your back, and the steroid reduces inflammation at the source of your pain.
 Results vary for every individual, but you can expect several weeks or months of relief from pain associated with a variety of conditions including herniated discs, spinal stenosis and arthritis, which can cause pain to radiate into the shoulders, arms, hands, ribs, hips, legs and feet.
 Epidural injections can be repeated for extended relief and in some cases, epidural injections can help you avoid or postpone spine surgery.